Sreevarshan-fin/Sreevarshan-fin/README.md

 **What I work on:**

-• ML pipelines (data preprocessing → feature engineering → model training → evaluation → deployment)
+- ML pipelines (data preprocessing → feature engineering → model training → evaluation → deployment)
-• NLP and deep learning applications
+- NLP and deep learning applications
-• LLM-based systems, including RAG pipelines
+- LLM-based systems, including RAG pipelines
-• Experimentation, evaluation, and model performance tracking
+- Experimentation, evaluation, and model performance tracking
-• Deployment and monitoring using AWS SageMaker
+- Deployment and monitoring using AWS SageMaker

-Currently exploring:
+**Currently exploring:**
 AI Agents, Agentic AI, and LLMOps — with a focus on building scalable, production-ready systems.

 Focused on building systems that are practical, reliable, and ready for real-world use.